Charts and Metrics

 Because the index uses squared drawdowns, it applies larger weights to more profound losses.
-We can interpret the Ulcer Index as a representative drawdown, which our investment will reach frequently.
+Therefore, we can interpret the Ulcer Index as a representative drawdown, which our investment will reach frequently.

 The chart above shows the Ulcer Index for our Pick Me Up strategy.
-We see that the portfolio reaches or exceeds this drawdown level regularly.
+Again, we see that the portfolio regularly reaches or exceeds this drawdown level.

 When working a regular job, we get paid for performing our duty.
 Similarly, as investors, we get paid for taking on risk, the so-called risk premium.
-By dividing a return measure by a risk measure, we calculate Risk-Adjusted Returns: measures expressing how well we get paid for taking on risk.
+By dividing a return measure by a risk measure, we calculate Risk-Adjusted Returns.
+In a nutshell, these measures express how well we get paid for taking on risks.

 The most commonly used measure for risk-adjusted return is the Sharpe Ratio.
 At its core, it divides the Compound Annual Growth Rate by the Standard Deviation of Returns.
-However, there is an additional twist: before performing these calculations, we subtract the Risk-Free Rate of Return from the profits.
+However, there is an additional twist: we subtract the Risk-Free Rate of Return from the profits before performing these calculations.
 Doing so makes sense, as we are looking for a measure of taking on risk, and receiving risk-free interest is not that.
 In today's environment of low-interest rates, the risk-free rate is close to zero.
 However, this has not been the case in prior decades.

 There are many ways to calculate the Sharpe Ratio, making this measure hard to compare.
 For TuringTrader.com, we chose to use monthly returns and annualize the results.
 For the risk-free rate, we use the Secondary Market Rate for the 3-Month Treasury Bill.